[UPDATE] NFL Prohibits James Harrison from Recording Drug Test

 ORIGINAL STORY: May 18

 James Harrison documented the affair on Instagram, as league testers abruptly showed up and notified him of the test.
-In the first clip, Harrison claims “Ryan Willis (one of the testers) says I can’t record this piss test because if I do it will be [counted as] positive.”
+In the first clip, Harrison claims “Ryan Willis (one of the testers) says I can’t record this piss test because if I do it will be positive.”

 Willis would not acknowledge Harrison with the camera rolling, and his partner told James that the test could not take place on video.